-3.1 The Council Housing (Landlord) Service adopts part C of the definition as set out in the Anti-Social Behaviour, Crime and Policing Act 2014 which reads:
+3.1 Our definition of anti-social behaviour is based on the statutory definition as set out in the Anti-Social Behaviour, Crime and Policing Act 2014, and our definition is:

-(c) conduct capable of causing housing-related nuisance or annoyance to any person.
+conduct capable of causing housing-related nuisance, annoyance, or distress to any person.

-This statutory definition of ASB is broad, covering a wide spectrum of behaviours.
-Because of the subjective nature, and the fact that every person has different tolerances, perceptions and expectations in relation to appropriate conduct, we will also apply a 'reasonableness test' when determining whether a report meets the threshold to be considered ASB for the purpose of this policy.

-- 3.2 We will make the decision on reasonableness by taking a harm centred approach that considers the circumstances of the report received, including (but not limited to) severity, impact, frequency, duration, when it is occurring, intent and the needs of all parties involved. - 3.3 Because of this case specific approach, it is not possible to provide an exhaustive list of what is and what is not ASB.
-However, the following examples are behaviours that we are likely to consider as ASB: - Deliberate and excessive noise such as TV or music at unreasonable times. - Misuse of communal areas. - Verbal abuse. - Vandalism or damage to other people's property.

-Physical harm or assault
+- 3.2 This definition of ASB is broad, covering a wide spectrum of behaviours.
+Because of the subjective nature, and the fact that every person has different tolerances, perceptions and expectations in relation to appropriate conduct, we will also apply a 'reasonableness test' when determining whether a report meets the threshold to be considered ASB for the purpose of this policy. - 3.3 Test of Reasonableness.
+We will make the decision on reasonableness by taking a harm centred approach that considers the circumstances of the report received, including (but not limited to) severity, impact, frequency, duration, when it is occurring, intent and the needs of all parties involved. - 3.4 Because of this case specific approach, it is not possible to provide an exhaustive list of what is and what is not ASB.
+However, the following examples are behaviours that we are likely to consider as ASB: - Deliberate and excessive noise such as TV or music at unreasonable times. - Misuse of communal areas. - Verbal abuse. - Vandalism or damage to other people's property. - Physical harm or assault - 3.5 The following examples are behaviours that we are unlikely to consider as ASB: - Household maintenance (e.g., DIY repairs or gardening) occurring at reasonable times.

-- 3.4 The following examples are behaviours that we are unlikely to consider as ASB: - Household maintenance (e.g., DIY repairs or gardening) occurring at reasonable times. - Noise generated by reasonable living activities, including the use of domestic appliances and walking on laminate flooring. - Cooking smells - Young people playing at reasonable times. - Inconsiderate parking. - 3.5 Although not considered as anti-social behaviour, it is recognised that the types of activities included in 3.4 can affect people's enjoyment of their homes.
+- Noise generated by reasonable living activities, including the use of domestic appliances and walking on laminate flooring.

+- Cooking smells

+- Young people playing at reasonable times.

+- Inconsiderate parking.

+- 3.6 Although not considered as anti-social behaviour, it is recognised that the types of activities included in 3.5 can affect people's enjoyment of their homes.
 Where considered appropriate and subject to test of reasonableness, we will aim to improve the situation by offering suggestions and/ or advice.

-3.6 Noise
+3.7 Noise